Bowgreave

 Bowgreave is a village in the parish of Barnacre-with-Bonds, Lancashire, England.
 Its nearest town is Garstang, a mile to the north.

+Education

 Garstang Community Academy is a secondary school within the village.

+Transport

+Transport in the village as of April 2026 is run by Stagecoach Cumbria and North Lancashire.
+3 routes serve the village.
+The 40/41 to Preston or to Lancaster/Morecambe.
+The third route is the 42 to Blackpool or Lancaster.